 The GDPR requires businesses to request and receive consent from users in order to collect and utilize their data, to clearly inform users about data collection, and to enable users to withdraw consent just as easily as they were able to give it.

 Thanks to our proprietary data collection methodology, we only process de-identified data from users who opted in to share location with our partner apps, and we allow users to easily opt out through device settings.
-Additionally, we developed a new version of our SDK that will help our app partners streamline the user opt-in and opt-out flow to maximize transparency and user experience.

 2. User Rights